Am I qualified to write a Luminar AI review?

 Adding images to Luminar AI is simple enough.
 You can either click on the + icon in the top bar or add one or several images (or even an entire folder) by simply dragging it into the Luminar AI window.
 Based on your computer’s specifications, you might be able to import multiple images within a couple of seconds.

-First, you can browse all your images at once, but this is not very handy if you’ve got many of them.
+First, you can browse all your images simultaneously, but this is not very handy if you’ve got many of them.
 A better option is filtering them by single edits, recently added, or even sort them based on capture or edit time, file name, type, and size.

 In the long run, Folders and Albums are going to keep your photos organised.